MinhX0/Compose-Weather-App/README.md

 ### Common Issues

 1. **No data showing:**
-   - Make sure you've added your API key
+    - Make sure you've added your API key to `local.properties`
    - Check your internet connection
    - Verify the API key is valid